 Orchestration simplifies automated processes by creating building blocks from underlying code.
 This way, developers can create new cross-platform applications without relying on custom scripts.
 For instance, you can orchestrate your CI/CD pipeline by having all the steps done with the push of a Git commit.
 If you have to manually start these automated tests, deployments, and so on.
 That’s automation, not orchestration.

-To simplify and manage cloud services deployments, enterprises turn to orchestration tools.
+To simplify and manage cloud service deployments, enterprises turn to orchestration tools.
 IT orchestration offers several benefits, such as:

 Automation happens in several forms.
 It can be a simple bash script or a server build.
 But, you’ll need an entire platform for orchestration to occur.
 With orchestration tools, you can decide on events, store system states, and manage automation processes.